marc-f/adamcod.es/_posts/2013-01-15-vagrant-is-easy-chef-is-hard.md

     When you have a base ubuntu install, you can't do much with it, that's the same with baseboxes.
 While you could build a basebox that already has everything you need installed, that's not really using it to the best of its ability.
 To get anything installed, you need a provisioner, and that's where Chef comes in.
 You can also use puppet, but don't worry too much about that for now, provisioning is the hard part and we'll cover it in the next post.

-4. There are 6 key commands you will need with vagrant
+4. There are 6 key commands you will need day-to-day for vagrant

     * `vagrant up`